-- Sec.
-17. Use of Government Funds.
-Government funds shall be utilized in accordance with the appropriations authorized for the purpose and comply with applicable laws, rules and regulations, such as, but not limited to the following: - (a) Purchase of goods, infrastructure projects, and consulting services, including common-use supplies, shall be made in accordance with the provisions of R.A.
-No. 9184, its IRR and GPPB guidelines; - (b) Purchase of motor vehicles shall be made pursuant to A.O.
+Sec.
+18. Use of Government Funds.
+Government funds shall be utilized in accordance with the appropriations authorized for the purpose and comply with applicable laws, rules, and regulations, such as, but not limited to, the following:

+- (a) Purchase of goods, infrastructure projects, and consulting services, including common-use supplies, shall be made in accordance with the existing government procurement laws, rules, and regulations; - (b) Purchase of motor vehicles shall be made pursuant to A.O.
 No. 14, s.
-2018, Office of the President M.C.
-No. 9 dated December 14, 2010, GPPB Resolution No. 20-2019 dated September 5, 2019, Budget Circular (B.C.)
-No. 2022-1 dated February 11, 2022, and such other pertinent quidelines issued by agencies concerned; - (c) Payment of foreign travel expenses of any government official and employee for training, seminar or conference abroad when the foreign mission cannot effectively represent our country or travels necessitated by authorized international commitments, in accordance with E.O.
+2018, GPPB Resolution No. 20-2019 dated September 5, 2019, Budget Circular (B.C.)
+No. 2022-1 dated February 11, 2022, B.C.
+No. 2022-1A dated March 1, 2021, and such other pertinent guidelines;

+- (c) Purchase of electric vehicles in compliance with the targets of the Comprehensive Roadmap for the Electric Vehicle Industry pursuant to R.A.
+No. 11697, its IRR, and other pertinent guidelines; - (d) Payment of foreign travel expenses of any government official and employee for training, seminar or conference abroad when the foreign mission cannot effectively represent our country or travels necessitated by authorized international commitments, in accordance with E.O.
 No. 77, s.
-2019, and such other issuances as may be issued thereon: Provided, That no official or employee may be sent to foreign training when they are due to retire within one (1) year after the said foreign travel; and - (d) Provisions for fuel, parts, repair and maintenance of government vehicles.
-In case of transport crisis, such as that occasioned by street demonstrations, welgang bayan, floods, typhoons and other emergencies, government vehicles of any type may be made available to meet the emergency and may be utilized to transport, for free, commuters on a round-the-clock basis. - Sec.
-18. Prohibition on the Display and/or Affixture of the Name, Image, and Likeness of Public Officials on Government Projects.
-The display and/or affixture of the name, picture, image, motto, logo, color motif, initials, or other symbol or graphic representation associated with any public official, whether elected or appointed, on signboards for all programs, activities, and projects funded under this Act shall be considered as unnecessary pursuant to COA Circular No. 2013-004 dated January 30, 2013, as amended, and therefore, prohibited. - Sec.
-19. Strict Adherence to Procurement Laws, Rules and Regulations.
-All agencies of the government, including all government instrumentalities, shall strictly adhere to the provisions of R.A.
-No. 9184, its IRR, GPPB guidelines, and DTI guidelines on certification of domestic bidder preference in the procurement of goods, infrastructure projects and consulting services.
-In aid of economic recovery and pursuant to Section 12, Article XII of the 1987 Constitution, the government or any of its instrumentalities shall give preference to materials and supplies made and manufactured in the Philippines in the procurement of goods and infrastructure projects. - To this end, the DTI, DA, DOH, DBM, DOE, DPWH, DOTr, DOLE, and other relevant government agencies shall promulgate the rules and regulations in order to implement the measure: Provided, That this preference shall be guaranteed in all levels of the procurement process subject to the guidelines issued by the GPPB: Provided, further, That the preference shall apply to all articles, materials, or supplies of the growth, production, or manufacture, as the case may be, including raw materials, ingredients, and fixtures to be actually, directly, and specifically utilized on the government project, as well as services to be performed: Provided, furthermore, That strict monitoring and enforcement shall be undertaken in order to ensure compliance: Provided, finally, That the preference shall be compliant with existing procurement laws and rules. - To promote transparency and achieve efficiency in the procurement process, the Philippine Government Electronic Procurement System shall be the primary source and repository of information on government procurement.
+2019, and such other issuances as may be issued thereon: PROVIDED, That no official or employee may be sent to foreign training when they are due to retire within one (1) year after the said foreign travel; and - (e) Provisions for fuel, parts, repair and maintenance of government vehicles.
+In case of transport crisis, such as that occasioned by street demonstrations, welgang bayan, floods, typhoons, and other emergencies, government vehicles of any type may be made available to meet the emergency and may be utilized to transport, for free, commuters on a round-the-clock basis.

-Volume I-B, page 790, R.A.
-No. 11936)
+In the implementation of programs, activities or projects authorized in this Act, all heads of agencies of the government, including GOCCs, GFIs, SUCs, and LGUs, are responsible for all government funds and property pertaining to their agencies, consistent with Section 51, Chapter 9, Subtitle B, Title I, Book V of E.O.
+No. 292.

+In case of multiple entries for an item of appropriation, it shall be implemented provided that the total amount released shall not exceed the total project cost and the total amount appropriated.

+Sec.
+19. Prohibition on the Display and/or Affixture of the Name, Image, and Likeness of Public Officials on Government Projects.
+The display and/or affixture of the name, picture, image, motto, logo, color motif, initials, or other symbol or graphic representation associated with any public official, whether elected or appointed, on signboards for all programs, activities, and projects funded under this Act shall be considered as unnecessary pursuant to COA Circular No. 2013-004 dated January 30, 2013, as amended, and therefore, prohibited.

+Sec.
+20. Strict Adherence to Procurement Laws, Rules, and Regulations.
+All agencies of the government shall strictly adhere to the provisions of existing government procurement laws, rules, and regulations in the procurement of goods, infrastructure projects, and consulting services.

+To promote transparency and achieve efficiency in the procurement process, the Philippine Government Electronic Procurement System shall be the primary source of information and channel in the conduct of all procurement activities of the government.

-(CONDITIONAL IMPLEMENTATION- President's Veto Message, December 16, 2022, Volume I-B, page 790, R.A.
-No. 11936) - Sec.
-20. Early Procurement Activities.
-Notwithstanding the mandatory procurement timelines under R.A.
-No. 9184 and its IRR, agencies are authorized to undertake early procurement activities as soon as the proposed national budget is submitted to Congress.
+Sec.
+21. Early Procurement Activities.
+Notwithstanding the mandatory procurement timelines under existing government procurement laws, rules, and regulations, agencies are authorized to undertake early procurement activities as soon as the proposed national budget is submitted to Congress.
 However, agencies may only proceed with the issuance of notice of award of contract upon approval or enactment of their respective appropriations and issuance of budget authorization document and based on the amount authorized therein.